nicholasgrose/Gateway/docs/overview.md

 ## Platforms, Plugins, and Capabilities

-The Gateway application uses various abstractions as ways to group related functionality and ensure portable logic between applications.
+The GatewayApp application uses various abstractions as ways to group related functionality and ensure portable logic between applications.
 The primary abstractions used are platforms, plugins, and capabilities.

-## Platforms
+## Platforms (GatewayPlatform)

-Platforms are "the things that connect to Gateway".
+Platforms are "the things that connect to GatewayApp".
 They could also be thought of as "third parties".

 ### Platform Examples